What Happens When Your Debt Has Been Sold

 You would first want to look at the age of debt and make sure that it’s still collectible.
 If a debt is too old, if it is past what’s called the statute of limitations period, it may be that the creditor can’t sue you on the unpaid debt.
 So even though the debt may exist, there isn’t anything they can do to collect on it.
 In this case your best option may be to do nothing.
 You also have the option of settling on the debt, either directly or with the aid of a professional.

 Also, just like in the debt before it was transferred, you can assert your rights to control how you are communicated with, with respect to the debt.
 You can send the new debt owner a cease and desist letter, found pretty easily through Google search, asking that you no longer wish to receive communications with respect to the debt.
 You can also tell the new loan owner that certain communications aren’t convenient to you, like calls during working hours, or otherwise control the means of communication.
-If you have questions on debts that have been sold, please feel welcome to schedule a complimentary consultation with one of our qualified attorneys, we’ll be happy to evaluate your options for you.
+If you have questions on debts that have been sold, please feel welcome to schedule a complimentary consultation with one of our qualified debt relief attorneys in Florida, we’ll be happy to evaluate your options for you.

 Summing Up